pnwamk/datatype/README.md

 The children structs (Var, Lambda, and App) cannot be extended (results in a run-time error when an offending instance is created).

 The field names, ν, are all gensym'd to deter the usage of accessors functions.

+### Future work...?

+At the moment just the basics are implemented.
+It might be nice to also have:

+* Support in regular Racket! (this **will** happen, I'm busy at the moment =)
+* easy recursive typecasing on subelements (while *maintaining* statically verified coverage)
+* option to name struct arguments and generate accessors using those names
+* ability to typecase on multiple datatype values at once (a la Racket's match*)
+* Ability to add regular types to a datatype?
+(We would have to switch from struct inheritance to a macro-generated union type for datatypes using this approach...)
+* ... any suggestions